-- 10) Use publishing software to create single- and multi-page layouts.
+- 6.1 Single and Multi-Page Layouts: Use publishing software to create single- and multi-page layouts.
 Apply and build on compositional techniques learned in the introductory course, including the rule of thirds.
 Describe the elements of a page layout, including headings, body text, illustrations, frames, color schemes, and white space.
 Identify and use layout tools such as a grid system, guides, margins, columns, gutters, and rows.
 Distinguish among measurement and layout terminology such as picas, bleeds, and slugs.
-Based on a project's theme and the medium of the final product, create comprehensive layouts properly integrating page layout elements, design principles, and compositional techniques.
-(TN Reading 3, 5; TN Writing 6, 9; TN Math N-Q, G-MG; TN Visual Art 2.1; TN Visual Art History 2.1) - 11) Apply mathematics concepts and measurement techniques to design and finish layouts.
-Concepts should include, but are not limited to: - a.
+Based on a project's theme and the medium of the final product, create comprehensive layouts properly integrating page layout elements, design principles, and compositional techniques. - 6.2 Design and Finish Layouts: Apply mathematics concepts and measurement techniques to design and finish layouts.
+Concepts should include, but are not limited to the following: - a.
 Determining and applying the equivalence between fractions and decimals.
 For example, convert a decimal to a fraction to prepare a unit for measurement on a fractional scale to the precision of 1/16 of an inch. - b.
 Working with units such as feet, inches, meters, centimeters, millimeters, and picas.
 For example, convert a dimension from centimeters to inches. - c.
-Performing proportionate reasoning to estimate quantities, such as determining the appropriate scale of an image for a given sheet size.
+Performing proportionate reasoning to estimate quantities, such as determining the appropriate scale of an image for a given sheet size. - 6.3 Typography: Apply principles of typography as they relate to layout and page composition in order to appropriately use various forms of type when designing layouts.
+Employ typography tools to manipulate text within layouts such as threading and flowing text frames.
+Further, investigate the use of typography as an expressive form.
+For example, use text as an image or combine type and image into a cohesive form. - 6.4 Complex Layouts: In teams, use software to create complex layouts, including multiple-page layouts, large displays, and/or product designs (i.e., for corporate branding packages, product-line packaging and marketing, and more).
+Demonstrate consistency of style throughout the design package while managing the storage of complex files within the selected software environment. - 6.5 Layouts and Final Products: Understand the connection between digital layouts and final products, such as understanding the difference between the screen color and the print color.
+Prepare layouts for production by testing and refining files using pre-flight procedures.
+Make final products in varying formats, including but not limited to layouts printed on paper and layouts published digitally.